developer-student-club-thapar/officialWebsite/README.md

 ### Note

-- As the project now uses poetry to manage dependencies, you need to run `poetry add <package_name>` to install the new package.
+- As the project now uses pipenv to manage dependencies, you need to run `pipenv add <package_name>` to install the new package.
 - Use only `yarn add package_name` to add new packages to the frontend part.

 ## Contributors ✨